BotanAtomic/FaceID/project/app/client/readme.md

 - Open projet on Intellij IDEA
-- Set your gradle JVM to Java 11
+- Set your gradle JVM to Java 11 or above in start.sh (or in Intellij directly)
-- ./gradlew build
-- ./gradlew run
+- run start.sh

 Note: